Utopiah/StoryboardVR/README.md

 - get notification on texture update then offer refresh
 - option for automatic refresh e.g. once per second
 - in VR drawing on canvas
+- adding elements with position as texture on cubes